kiedtl/minetest_tor/design.md

 - Potential Cannon: thermal, 175% intensity of Nova Cannon, high fire rate (i.e. high demand and high storage), higher energy requirements.
 Zero salvage (maybe no salvage is too cruel for player? :P)
+  - Mob version: high knockback.
 - Entire ecosystem going on inside.
 Many more engineers, robotic assistants, cleaners, etc.
 - Peacekeepers, Grunts, Enforcers, Golden Guards.
 - Peacemaker:
+  - Broadcast messages (see exoskeleton section):
+    - "EXTERMINATE EXTERMINATE EXTERMINAAAATE"
+    - lol
+    - On death: "MEEERCYYYYY"
   - Electromagnetic projectile.
   - Hovers/flys.
 Scans player.
 - Companion:
+  - Broadcast messages (see exoskeleton section):
+    - "I do not recognize your ID.
+Take me to your commander at once."
+    - "I have been waiting for an eternity.
+I do not know who you are."
+    - On death: "My master will return."
   - Extremely dangerous.
 Robotic companion of the Tor.
   - Dual-wielding shearguns.
 Low damage (just enough to hurt lava armor a bit) but high fire rate.